 “Short pulley” 8mm diameter at crown 11mm dia overall is useful for decks where the motor is mounted close to the height of the top of the plinth.

 “Long pulley” is useful for decks where the motor is mounted under a thin top plate e.g. the Linn LP12

 The pulleys are designed to run with flat and round belts so there is no need to specify a different pulley for any type of belt (round belts ride in the top or bottom rim recess).

 All operating voltage ranges quoted on this page assume the DC100 motor is to be installed.
-If you order the DC 200 motor the voltage range may need to change – we will provide the correct switching box.
 The lowest operating voltage of a switch box is always noted on the rear of the switching box.

 Note: the photos below are a representative likeness only